NewGaea/proto-gramurn/grammar/syntax.md

 The person sees a big game-animal.
 ```

+Positional clauses follow the noun they modify, with a general PREP + LOCATION structure.
+Prepostions function similar to verbs, and may even be 0-marked verbs.

 ```
 nax ɣamar.ai       ʔaga.ke             aɣix   niɣɾaк
 1S  see.PRES.SING  game-animal.PLURAL  sit.0  water
-I see game animals at the water.
+I see game-animals at the water.
 ```